seandearnaley/seandearnaley.com/content/posts/2022-17-05---New_Music_Videos_Made_with_Diffusion_AI.md

 socialImage: "/media/motion-shot.png"
 ---

-I've 2 new music videos and I'm keeping my [YouTube Channel](https://www.youtube.com/channel/UCSj0EB8Mn299OJEv9xzy6pg) Updated.
+I've made 2 new music videos and I'm trying to keep my [YouTube Channel](https://www.youtube.com/channel/UCSj0EB8Mn299OJEv9xzy6pg) Updated.

-This were built using some really code new technology... these were synthesized entirely using artificial intelligence.
-I used several models to get these results, I'm also writing a new article about the process, stay tuned for that!
+I used several AI models to get these results, I'm also writing a new article about the process, stay tuned for that!

 The heavy lifting was done by [Disco Diffusion](https://colab.research.google.com/github/alembics/disco-diffusion/blob/main/Disco_Diffusion.ipynb) and [real-ESRGAN](https://github.com/xinntao/Real-ESRGAN)